Virginia, September 1708

 He shrugged again.

 “Five!
 At this pace, that’s another hour!”
-Oscar whispered.

-Eight ships away, with the clouds darkening and the seagulls heckling them, the five did as their mother had asked and huddled together within a group of almost fifty people waiting near the opened double doors of a warehouse.
+Eight ships away, with the clouds darkening and the seagulls heckling them, the five did as their mother had told them and huddled together within a group of almost fifty people waiting near the opened double doors of a warehouse.
 It was their first time seeing ships up close, their first time being engulfed by a salty breeze that forced the three sisters to hold their cloaks closed, and their first time seeing sailors who stumbled in and out of what the siblings assumed was a tavern one block down.

 “My opinion is worth less than nothing.
 I’ve never had reason to give women’s clothes much thought,” William replied.